-The University has a responsibility to ensure that the fair market value reported to the CFI for eligible items involving in-kind contributions is reasonable.
+The University has a responsibility to ensure that the fair market value reported to the Canada Foundation for Innovation (CFI) for eligible items involving in-kind contributions is reasonable.
 This document sets out the process for internally administering the assessments of reasonability.